miskcoo/ugreen_leds_controller/README.md

 - [x] UGREEN DX4600 Pro
 - [x] UGREEN DXP8800 Plus (see [this repo](https://github.com/meyergru/ugreen_dxp8800_leds_controller))

-**I am not sure whether this is compatible with the new 4800 / 6800 series devices.
-If someone with the new device could provide a copy of the latest UGOS, I may have a look on its driver when time permits.**
+**I am not sure whether this is compatible with other devices.
+If you have tested it in other devices, please feel free to update the about list.**

 **TODO:**
 - [ ] This is only a commandline tool.
 It would be nice to write a driver to register the LEDs in `/sys/class/leds`.